Food Systems and Public Health

 - Auditors Allowed:

 - Yes, with instructor consent

 Introduction to Online Learning is required prior to participating in any of the School's Internet-based courses.

-Introduces the complex and challenging public health issue of food security (sufficient, safe and nutritious food for all) in a world where approximately 850 million people are under-nourished while over 2 billion are overweight or obese.
-Explores the connections among diet, our food system, the environment and public health, considering factors such as equity, population pressure and the historical, economic and political forces that have helped shape food systems.
-Considers approaches to achieving both local and global food security.
+Introduces the complex and challenging public health issue of food security (sufficient, safe and nutritious food for all) in a world where approximately one billion people are under-nourished while over 1.5 billion are overweight or obese.
+Explores the connections among diet, the current food and food animal production system, the environment and public health, considering factors such as equity, population pressure and the historical, economic and political forces that have helped shape food systems.
+Focuses on the U.S. experience, but also uses case studies in the U.S. and internationally to illustrate the issues discussed.
+Considers alternative approaches to achieving both local and global food security.
 Explores the important role public health professionals can play.
 Guest lecturers include experts from a variety of disciplines and experiences.

 - Learning Objectives: